ppostuma/PHC-Graphics-Library/README.md

 [Bodmer's TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI)

 Highly recommended: Peter Andersson's SPIFFS version 0.3.7 or better.
 Depending on where in SPIFFS a file is located, it can read extremely slowly, an idiosyncracy that appears to have been resolved with 0.3.7.
-For example, file trainer32_wu.PHC above on one ESP8266 took 845 milliseconds to read with version 0.3.6 and 917 with version 0.3.4; with version 0.3.7 it takes 52.
+For example, one particular file took 845 milliseconds to read with version 0.3.6 and 917 with version 0.3.4; with version 0.3.7 it takes 52.
 Original code at https://github.com/pellepl/spiffs; my fork at https://github.com/ppostuma/spiffs

 ## Pre-processing